TimAnthonyAlexander/loom/README.md

 ## By Tim Anthony Alexander

 Modern, code-aware, desktop AI assistant with an extensible tool system, built with Go (Wails) and React (Vite) using Material UI.
-Loom v2 is a ground-up rewrite of Loom v1 focused on simplicity, extensibility, reliability, and a calm, content‑centric UX.
+Loom v2 is a ground‑up rewrite of Loom v1 focused on simplicity, extensibility, reliability, and a calm, content‑centric UX.

 ![Loom v2 Screenshot](screenshot1.png)